Questions and answers

 What will happen if I do not attend?

-The exclusion cannot be extended, but it may make a successful return for your child more difficult.
+The suspension cannot be extended, but it may make a successful return for your child more difficult.
 Additionally, your failure to attend will be recorded and could be considered if the school or Local Authority applies to a magistrate's court for a Parenting Order.

 The school will consider your child's safety in deciding what action to take.
 This will depend on his/her age and ability.
 However, in some circumstances Police or Community Support Officers or Social Care could become involved, and if you continue not to cooperate, the school or Local Authority might apply for a Parenting Order.